NYSERDA Event Emphasizes Regional Collaboration, Nuclear Power as Keys to Region’s Future Energy Economy

 Kicking off the event, Governor Hochul emphasized that decarbonizing New York’s economy and meeting its future energy demands would involve more than solar panels and wind turbines: “I’m so excited about this all-of-the-above approach—except for the fracking and the coal—wind and solar, geothermal, hydrogen or even splitting an atom.”

 In fact, atom-splitting proved to be a major focus of the summit.
 Following the state’s release of a “draft blueprint” for new nuclear resources, which highlighted the potential for new nuclear energy development while also raising questions about funding, siting, waste and workforce needs, several at the summit discussed how essential nuclear power will be to New York’s future energy portfolio.
-The discussion covered substantial ground, from the US Department of Energy’s Gateway for Accelerated Innovation in Nuclear (GAIN) Program to New York’s Green CHIPS tax incentive legislation to microreactors being used in remote Canadian communities.
+The discussion covered substantial ground, from the U.S. Department of Energy’s Gateway for Accelerated Innovation in Nuclear (GAIN) Program to New York’s Green CHIPS tax incentive legislation to microreactors being used in remote Canadian communities.

 For instance, in one panel devoted to Global Perspectives on Advanced Nuclear Deployment in Other States and Nations, Marc Nichol, Executive Director of the New Nuclear Energy Institute, asserted that nuclear energy’s one advantage over every other energy source was its “energy density.”
 “It is superior,” Nichol said, “for land-use planning as well as [national] security planning.”